carpentries/instructor-training/episodes/01-welcome.md

 > later in the workshop: [Workshop Introductions](http://carpentries.github.io/instructor-training/23-introductions/index.html))
 {: .discussion}

-Now we would like to get to know all of you.
+Now, we would like to get to know all of you.

 > ## Reviewing The Carpentries Experience and Goals
 >
-> Please answer the following questions in the shared notes document:
+> For the multiple choice questions below, please place an "X" next to the response(s) that best apply to you.
+Then find yourself a spot
+> in the Etherpad below to write a short response to the last question.
 >
 > *Have you ever participated in a Software Carpentry, Data Carpentry, or Library Carpentry Workshop?*
 >